arvidn/libtorrent/trunk/docs/manual.rst

 trackers for the same hostname.
 Setting this to fails means that the trackers' tier is respected and there's no preference of one protocol over another.

+``strict_super_seeding`` when this is set to true, a piece has to have been forwarded to a third peer before another one is handed out.
+This is the traditional definition of super seeding.

 pe_settings
 ===========